LeToNode/Play2.0-CN-doc/scalaGuide/ScalaForms.md

 ## Defining constraints

-For each mapping you can also define additional constraints that will be checked during the binding phase:
+For each mapping you can also define additional validation constraints that will be checked during the binding phase:

 ```scala
 case class User(name: String, age: Int)